Index | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 | 23 | 24

 - Cliffhanger: Despite Scully's protests, Mulder jumps onto train 82517 as it speeds away.
 In the process, he drops his phone, meaning that he's alone to find out what lies in this vehicle.

 - Danger Takes a Backseat: Sakurai is garroted by the Red-Haired Man as he's driven away from the Japanese consulate.

 - Diplomatic Impunity: Played straight, then averted: Sakurai is released from custody despite murdering someone, only to be assassinated soon afterwards.

 - Lampshade Hanging: Mulder very often drops his gun at a fight.
-He pulls out a back-up pistol out of his ankle holster this time.Mulder: I got tired of losing my gun.
+He pulls a back-up pistol out of his ankle holster this time.Mulder: I got tired of losing my gun.

-- Language Barrier: Mulder catches and arrests a Japanese spy who is a part of The Conspiracy.
+- Language Barrier: Mulder catches and arrests a Japanese spy who is part of The Conspiracy.
 It's not clear whether he could speak English, but he was only yelling at Mulder in Japanese.
 Mulder also doesn't understand his notes which frustrates him.

 - Myth Arc

 - Porn Stash: Scully expects Mulder to be watching porn instead of the alien autopsy video.Scully: That's not your usual brand of entertainment.